broadinstitute/warp/tests/README.md

 #### Validation Workflow

-The validation workflow takes the output of completed pipeline and compares it against a known truth set for that pipeline.
+The validation workflow takes the output of a completed pipeline and compares it against a known truth set for that pipeline.
 As with the wrapper workflow, each main workflow must also have a [validation workflow](../verification/).

 #### Plumbing vs Scientific data